-Mix and bake in a pie pan, pressing the cake until it is about one-quarter of an inch high.
-Before baking, sprinkle sugar and ground cinnamon on top; after it is baked, cut it into squares while it is yet warm.
+Mix and bake in a pie pan, pressing the entire cake until it is about one-quarter of an inch high.
+Before baking, sprinkle sugar and ground cinnamon on top of the cake; after it is baked, cut it into squares while it is yet warm.

 Miss Parloa's New Cook Book (1882)